astorDev/archi/dotnet-config-sources/index.md

 ## Database and AppSettings

 Let's say we are developing an ASP .NET application.
 We've just scaffolded it via `dotnet new web --name Confitecture`.
 Now we want to connect it to a database, so we need to put our connection string somewhere.
 Obviously, we can't put it straight in code, as we'll have different databases in development and production.
-At the same time, a brief look at the folder structure hints that `appsettings.json` and `appsettings.Development.json` can easily handle the use case.
+A brief look at the folder structure hints that `appsettings.json` and `appsettings.Development.json` can easily handle the use case.
 Indeed, if we'll add in `appsettings.json`

 ```jsonc
 {